-- In summary, yoga nidra produces low beta, increases and balances alpha and theta, and produces high delta.
-The body changes as the mind changes.
-Yoga nidra literally changes the ‘fluctuations of the mind’ by slowing down brain wave fluctuations.
+- In summary, yoga nidra produces low beta, increases and balances alpha and theta, and produces delta.
+The physical body changes as the mind changes.
+Yoga nidra literally changes the ‘fluctuations of the mind’ by slowing down brain wave frequencies.

 Beta – Oscillates at 13-25 Hz

 Beta at 13-15 Hz reflects the conscious, thinking mind and the waking state.
 It’s required for processing information and for linear thinking.
 Normal levels of beta are good.
 Low beta, from 13-15 Hz is associated with the body’s housekeeping duties.
-High beta, from 15-25 Hz, is linked to thinking.
-Stress results in abnormally large amplitudes of high beta that produces anxiety.
+High beta, from 15-25 Hz, is linked to stress.
+Anxiety is produced in abnormally large amplitudes of high beta.
 High beta is also associated with “monkey mind.”
 It produces high levels of cortisol and adrenaline and many adverse reactions in your body.
 Fear and anxiety produce high beta.
-It inhibits many beneficial cellular functions.
-Your body ages much faster when your brain is bathed in high beta waves.
+Many beneficial cellular functions are inhibited.
+Aging is much faster when your brain is bathed in high beta waves.
 It’s important to know how to keep beta brain waves in check.

 Alpha – Oscillates at 8-13 Hz

 Alpha is an optimal state of relaxed alertness.
-All brain wave levels of the mind are integrated by connecting the higher frequencies – the thinking mind of beta and the associative mind of gamma – with the lower frequency brain waves, which are theta and delta.
+During alpha, all brain wave levels of the mind are integrated by connecting the brain’s higher and lower frequencies.
+Alpha links the thinking mind of beta with the associative mind of gamma with the lower frequency brain waves, which are theta and delta.
 This allows a flow of consciousness.
-The alpha state disappears when experiencing fear.
+The alpha state disappears with negative emotions, like fear.
 A truly integrated person generates large amplitudes of alpha.

 Alpha increases levels of mood-enhancing neurotransmitters such as serotonin.